 First, let’s see why these chemicals are so harmful.
 Then I’ll reveal a simple, low-cost method of dechlorinating your water.

 Millions of microbes reside on the surface (and in the deeper layers) of your skin.
 To be optimally healthy, you need beneficial bacteria populating your gut, so you should be taking a good quality probiotic every day.
 Do you know, however, that your skin (again, your largest organ), needs to have a colony of friendly bacteria as well?

 Two: Chlorine can cause premature aging of the skin

 As a young girl, I spent most summers swimming in my best friend’s pool.
 Not only did my naturally blond hair develop a greenish tint, but my skin would become dry and flaky as well.

 Today, in my late 50s, if I spent a few hours a day in a swimming pool, my skin would likely become dry AND wrinkled.
 Whether you swim in a chlorinated pool or not, to keep your skin radiant and healthy looking, you must remove chlorine from your bath and shower water.

-If you are like the women that I work with, you spend time taking care of your health.
-You know that reducing stress, healthy eating, exercise and getting plenty of rest will result in healthier, more radiant looking skin.
+If you are like the women I work with, you spend time taking care of your health.
+You know that reducing stress, healthy eating, exercise, and getting plenty of rest will result in healthier, more radiant looking skin.